jackscotti/jobbed/README.md

 - add job description page

 Done:
+- query Reed Search API
 	- query through each api result updating the url
 		- permit only one unique instance of each job
 		- update the url when <1000 and >1000 total results
 - rename app.rb to jobbed.rb
 - check if user inputs more than one word
 	- format spaces into '-'
+- query Reed Details API